jlinville1/website/docs/about/projects/utd-survival-guide.md

 For some students, college life comes easily.
-For other students, like first-generation students those from non-traditional backgrounds, like student veterans or those going through undergrad after joining the workforce, going to university can be a dizzing or confusing experience.
+For other students, like first-generation students those from non-traditional backgrounds, like student veterans or those going through undergrad after joining the workforce, going to university can be a dizzying or confusing experience.
 The Guide is an attempt to make their lives easier while consolidating information that's accessible to and digestible by all students.